seisman/HinetPy/README.rst

 A simple example
 ================

-The power of `HinetPy`_ make it simple to request continuous waveform data from Hi-net, convert the data into SAC format and extract instrumental responses as SAC polezero files.
+The power of `HinetPy`_ makes it simple to request continuous waveform data from Hi-net, convert the data into SAC format and extract instrumental responses as SAC polezero files.